dmitriytsyplenkov/recipe-app/README.md

 # recipe-app
-Recipe application with best food recipes in the world!
+Recipe application with the best food recipes around the world!